schorschii/OCO-Server/docs/OS-Installation.md

 ## 4. Set Up Linux Installation
 - For example, extract a Linux Mint 20.1 `.iso` file into `/srv/tftp/linux-live/LinuxMint20.1_amd64/` (this also works with Ubuntu or other derived distros)
-- Install the NFS server using `apt install nfs-kernel-server`
+- Configure the NFS server:
   - Share the Mint/Ubuntu sources with your client computers by adding the following line into `/etc/exports`:
     ```
     /srv/tftp/linux-live/LinuxMint20.1_amd64 0.0.0.0/0.0.0.0(ro,no_root_squash,sync,no_subtree_check)